 What skills students develop

-Outside speakers and visitors will visit Blenheim to share their experiences with you .
-There are interesting practical tasks such as making up a formula feed , making a baby’s first meals, testing nappy brands, nappy changing and many more practical activities to reinforce your understanding.
+There are interesting practical tasks such as making up a formula feed, making a baby’s first meals, testing nappy brands, making playdough and cheerio necklaces, all of which will reinforce your understanding.

 How students are assessed

-For this A.Q.A. course you will have 5 hours of teaching every two weeks.
-You may have two teachers teaching you different units of the GCSE.
+For this OCR course you will have 5 hours of teaching every two weeks.
+You will have one exam unit and two coursework units.

 The course is made up of three elements: